How Manchester City reached the Carabao Cup final

 Round three: Preston 0 Man City 3

 City kicked off their quest for a third straight League Cup in style as they breezed to victory over Preston at Deepdale.
 First-half goals from Raheem Sterling and Gabriel Jesus and a Ryan Ledson own goal wrapped victory up early for Pep Guardiola’s men.

 Round four: Man City 3 Southampton 1

 Sergio Aguero scored twice as City beat a Southampton side still shell-shocked by their 9-0 defeat to Leicester four days earlier.
-Nicolas Otamendi headed the opener before Aguero’s double, while Jack Stephens headed some late consolation for the Saints.
+Nicolas Otamendi headed the opener before Aguero’s double, while Jack Stephens headed a late consolation for the Saints.

 Quarter-final: Oxford 1 Man City 3

 City relied on Raheem Sterling to dig them out of a hole against resolute Oxford at the Kassam Stadium.
-Joao Cancelo’s opener was cancelled out by Matty Taylor’s equaliser for the hosts, and despite Sterling’s late double it was far from plain sailing for Guardiola’s men.
+Joao Cancelo’s opener was cancelled out by Matty Taylor’s equaliser for the hosts and, despite Sterling’s late double, it was far from plain sailing for Guardiola’s men.

 Semi-final: Man City 3 Man United 2 (on aggregate)

-City took a huge step to Wembley by outclassing their derby rivals at Old Trafford.
-Bernardo Silva, Riyad Mahrez and an Andreas Pereira gave the visitors a 3-0 lead at the break and it could have been more.
+City took a huge step towards Wembley by outclassing their derby rivals at Old Trafford.
+Bernardo Silva, Riyad Mahrez and an Andreas Pereira own goal gave the visitors a 3-0 lead at the break and it could have been more.
 Marcus Rashford’s second-half strike gave United a glimmer of hope for the second leg, but a 1-0 win at the Etihad Stadium was not enough for the Red Devils.